Find a professional editor in your field or genre, or in your language, with our Editors Directory.

 • A7.7 Standard tools and conventions for copyediting and proofreading mark-up [in this case, tracked editing and comment functions used in MS Word].

-• C2.5 Relevant, logically graded and consistent headings and other labelling devices appropriate to the publication and the medium, and accurately reflecting the content to which they apply.
+• C2.5 Relevant, logically graded and consistent headings and other labelling devices that are appropriate to the publication and medium, and accurately reflect the content to which they apply.

 • D1 Clarity